How Big Should a Gaming Desk Be?

 The first aspect to keep in mind when choosing the ideal gaming desk is the depth of the desk.
 This is important for a few reasons, and there are a myriad of things to consider in this regard.

 In terms of depth, or in other words, how big the desk is from the front to back, you should aim for one that is around two to three feet deep, or even more.
 Now, of course, this all depends on the size of your setup.
-For one, we are going to assume that you are using flat-screen monitors, mainly because the year is 2020.
+For one, we are going to assume that you are using flat-screen monitors, mainly because those old bulky CRT monitors are essentially extinct.

 The reason why the depth of the desk is important to consider has to do with the ideal distance between your face and the monitor(s).